Prototype-X/Zabbix-Network-Weathermap/README.md

 * Generate map config from Zabbix map
 * Create image with map in PNG format
 * Upload image to Zabbix
+* Support for map elements with the type: host, map

 ###Requrements ###
 * Zabbix 3.0 (maybe work with Zabbix 2.0)